psychemedia/island-storynotes/carus-wilson/13-the-new-church.md

 ## Time to improve the church and its surroundings?

-Around about the same time — June 1849 — it seems as if the magistrates were trying to do something about the prostitution problem in Newport and "were determined to put down such open and gross vice and imnmorality".
+Around about the same time — June 1849 — it seems as if the magistrates were trying to do something about the prostitution problem in Newport and "were determined to put down such open and gross vice and immorality".

 ```{admonition} Calling down the judgment of the Almighty, June 1849
 :class: dropdown